nutti/fake-bge-module/src/mods/common/analyzer/append/mathutils.mod.rst

    .. method:: __mul__(other)

-      :type other: int, float
+      :type other: float
       :rtype: :class:`Color`

    .. method:: __truediv__(other)

-      :type other: int, float
+      :type other: float
       :rtype: :class:`Color`

    .. method:: __radd__(other)